shankargadyal/CoustomerIQ/README.md

 ---

 ## Overview

-CustomerIQ is a full-stack data science application that predicts customer churn using RFM (R
+CustomerIQ is a full-stack data science application that predicts customer churn using RFM (Recency, Frequency, Monetary) behavioural data.
+It trains 6 machine learning classifiers, compares them with proper cross-validation, detects overfitting, and visualises all results through a dark-themed analytics dashboard

 **Key design principles:**